SPWwj/Spectrum/README.md

 * Outbound SMTP connection via port 25 is completely blocked in Azure, hence email function will not work on demo website.
 * to get the project run, download the repo and run on localhost with latest dotnet SDK, appsettings.json required.
 * (Can be solve using SendGrid)
+* Web notfication for ios will only be support after 2023 (iOS 16 Bringing Support for Web Push Notifications Next Year)

 # Poster
 ![5262](https://user-images.githubusercontent.com/30100720/176193721-6a20df58-de86-47b0-82db-5aae1ff55fc1.png)